ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 ## Data Movement Form \(DMF\)

+The Data Movement Form \(DMF\) is available on the [MoJ Intranet](https://intranet.justice.gov.uk/documents/2015/04/data-movement-form.doc).

 The purpose of the DMF is to ensure that the movement of information assets is secure, and in compliance with the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).

 Failure to fulfil or comply with the controls and measures identified within the DMF will lead to unnecessary risk or exposure for the MoJ or the relevant Information Asset Owner \(IAO\) or Senior Information Risk Owner \(SIRO\).